-Employment Opportunities
+Open Employment Opportunities

-Cunningham Township offers a structured internship program with the following purposes:
+Cunningham Township offers a structured internship program for students and members of the community for these purposes:

-- To provide formal and informal field experience to students and members of the community interested in the fields of Social Work, Urbana Planning, Non-Profit Administration, and Public Policy.
+- To provide formal and informal field experience interested in the fields of Social Work, Urbana Planning, Non-Profit Administration, and Public Policy.
+CTSO has a formal Social Work relationships with the University of Illinois School of Social Work, Saint Mary’s University of Minnesota, and Chamberlain University.

 - To provide a conduit for local residents to collaborate with the Township on projects that are aligned with their interests or passions.